m-reuter/arpackpp/README.md

    arpackpp.
 Here, ARPACKPP_INC is the name of the directory that contains all arpackpp header files.
 Note, depending on what type of problem you want so solve, you need to also include the example matrices and/or matprod directories (see examples).
+You can also use `cmake` and `make install` (see below) to install all headers to your system into a single directory.

 ## Compiling and running arpackpp examples: